FireFly08151/Moza2Joystick/README.md

 ---

 ## Credits
-- Moza Racing — for hardware
+- Moza Racing — for their SDK
-- vJoy communities — for virtual device support
+- vJoy Project — for the virtual joystick driver
+- hidapi developers — for the cross-platform HID access library